JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Full catalogue of emitters

 \section{Full catalogue of \oiii\ emitters}

 In this appendix we present the full catalogue of \oiii\ emitters used in this study.
 All presented emitters are listed using their COSMOS-Web IDs \citep{Shuntov2025_DR}, as well as their fluxes and completeness in Table \ref{tab:full_cat}.
-We show plots of the direct F444W imaging, 1D and 2D spectra for a short selection of objects in Fig \ref{fig:o3_appendix_selected}. present the full catalogue of \oiii\ emitters used in this study.
+We show plots of the direct F444W imaging, 1D and 2D spectra for a short selection of objects in Fig \ref{fig:o3_appendix_selected}.
+Table \ref{tab:full_cat} is available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via \url{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}, and also at \url{https://github.com/rameyer/cosmos3d}.

+We also show stacks of the \oiii\ profiles as a function of the \oiii\ 5008 line flux in Fig. \ref{fig:stacks}.
+The stacks are produced using median stacking and inverse-weigthing by the luminosity distance.
+We find no significant negative wings or wiggles around the main \oiiihb\ lines, demonstrating the effectiveness of our improved continuum subtraction.
+We further show the distribution of measured \oiii\ 5008/4960 ratios in Fig. \ref{fig:o3_ratio}.
+The observed scatter is consistent with the observational uncertainties with a median ratio close to the expected value of 2.98.

-\section{Full \oiii\ LF measurements and Schechter Posterior distributions}
+\section{Full \oiii\ $5008\ \AA$ LF measurements and Schechter Posterior distributions}

-In this appendix we give the binned values of the \oiii\ LF at $z=7.1,7.9$ in Table \ref{tab:o3_lf_values} and show the full posterior distribution of the \oiii\ Schechter function parameters in Fig. \ref{fig:o3_posterior}.
+In this appendix we give the binned values of the \oiii\ $5008\ \AA$ LF at $z=7.1,7.9$ in Table \ref{tab:o3_lf_values} and show the full posterior distribution of the \oiii\ Schechter function parameters in Fig. \ref{fig:o3_posterior}.